MSOE-Supermileage/headsupdisplay/README.md

 ### Side note
 - I don't remember how to configure VCS and GitHub in Android Studio but I am pretty sure it is straight forward!

+## License

+This work is published under the Eclipse Public License 1.0, see LICENSE for more details.